 To leverage off this statistic, have express delivery as an option on your website.
 Use this as a selling point in your ads to let customers know their purchase will arrive before Christmas.

-Set-up effective retargeting campaigns before the holiday season.
+Ensure your retargeting funnels are set-up before the holiday season.

 During Christmas, there is a high cart abandonment rate as customers browse across devices or even use the cart as a wish-list.
 Using effective retargeting, you can capitalise on the influx of traffic to your site.